isomerpages/tp-virtualcampus/_events/Calendar.md

 <p>Join us in supporting Team Temasek and feel the adrenaline live in TP,
 as well as across various venues in the Institutes of Higher Learning.
-Watch this space for upcoming updates on the epic battles and exciting matchups in your favourite sports!</p>
+Watch this space for upcoming updates on the epic battles and exciting matchups in your favourite sports.
+See you at the games!</p>
 <p></p>
 </td>
 </tr>